hyundai-robotics/doc-hrscript/5-moving-robot/1-pose.md

 ﻿# 5.1 Pose

-Pose is an object type embedded in the Hi6 Controller and represents each axis of the robot or the Cartesian coordinates and direction of the tool tip.
+Pose is an object type embedded in the ${cont_model} Controller and represents each axis of the robot or the Cartesian coordinates and direction of the tool tip.

 Poses are created by calling the constructor function `Pose()`.
 All function parameters are position parameters.
 The first string element is recognized as the `format`, and the second string element as the `config`.
 The remaining elements are all numeric type.